teorth/equational_theories/commentary/Equation895.md

 Since division coincides with multiplication for groups of exponent 2, the law also implies Tarski's axiom [543](https://teorth.github.io/equational_theories/implications/?543).

 For other laws (of minimal order `2*n`) characterizing groups of exponent `n` for `n=4` and `n` odd, see the commentary of [law 163669](https://teorth.github.io/equational_theories/implications/?163669).

+The free magma on some set `S` of generators for this law is the set `𝒫(S)` of finite subsets of `S`, with the magma operation being the symmetric difference.